oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

       i.
 Create the auto-login keystore.

-      Execute below query after modifying keystore location (same as the keystore location specified in step b) and TDE password.
+      Execute below query after modifying keystore location (same as the keystore location specified in step b) and password.

       ```text
       <copy>